1.1. Stress during certain brain development phases particularly harmful¶

 1.3.
 Early childhood stress¶

-Early stress increases the risk for mental disorders.
-Childhood emotional, physical, or sexual maltreatment, as well as trauma, causes a long-lasting (beyond the time of maltreatment) profound disruption of stress regulation.
-Evidence suggests that children whose mothers were exposed to particular stress during pregnancy have a persistent increased vulnerability to mental disorders.
+Early stress increases the risk of mental disorders.
+Childhood emotional, physical or sexual abuse as well as trauma cause a long-lasting (beyond the period of abuse) profound disorder of stress regulation.
+There is some evidence that children whose mothers were exposed to particular stress during pregnancy have a persistently increased vulnerability to mental disorders.

-Children of women exposed to one month of repeated rocket fire from civilians during the 2006 Lebanon war were not found to have increased psychiatric disorders at age 9.
-This suggests that one month of repeated stress is not a sufficiently chronic stressor to harm the unborn child….
+Children of women exposed to repeated civilian rocket fire within one month during the 2006 Lebanon War were not found to have increased psychiatric disorders at age 9 years.
+This suggests that one month of repeated stress is not a sufficiently chronic stressor to damage the unborn child.

-Baby rats separated early from their mothers have long-lasting increased physiological and behavioral stress responses to further stressors.
+Rat pups separated from their mother at an early age have a long-lasting increased physiological and behavioral stress response to further stressors.
 The threshold for the onset of the stress response is reduced.
-The same is true for baby rats whose mothers showed poor nursing behavior.
+The same applies to rat pups whose mothers showed weak nursing behavior.

-A study of adopted ADHD sufferers also addresses the question of how much of ADHD is inherited and how much is inherited.
+A study of adopted people with ADHD is also looking at how much of ADHD is inherited and how much is mediated by environmental factors.

-Even with early infant stress, the degree to which it is beneficial or detrimental matters.
-Very brief handling (removing baby rats from their mothers by taking them in hand) is a beneficial stimulus, primarily because it increases the rate of maternal licking and grooming.
-Prolonged periods of separation of newborn rats from their mothers are stressful, primarily because they attenuate maternal licking and grooming, which is associated with oxytocin release.
+Even with early childhood stress, it depends on the degree to which it is beneficial or detrimental.
+Very brief handling (removing baby rats from their mother by holding them in the hand) is a beneficial stimulus, mainly because it increases the rate of maternal licking and grooming.
+Prolonged periods of separation of newborn rats from the mother are stressful, especially because they attenuate maternal licking and grooming, which is associated with oxytocin release.

 1.3.1.
 Behavioral changes due to early stress¶

-Early childhood stresses affect the brain and body throughout life.
+Early childhood stress affects the brain and body for a lifetime.
 For example, early physical or sexual abuse causes lifelong behavioral and pathophysiological problems.
-Likewise, cold and indifferent families or chaos in the home environment lead to lasting emotional problems in children.
+Similarly, cold and indifferent families or chaos in the home environment lead to lasting emotional problems in children.

 1.3.1.1.
 ADHD and PTSD most common disorders in childhood stress¶

-Early childhood stress, particularly adverse caregiving experiences such as child abuse (MALT), is a major risk factor for ADHD and other psychopathologies such as anxiety, depression, and substance abuse
+Early childhood stress, especially adverse care experiences such as child abuse (MALT), is a risk factor for ADHD , but also other psychopathologies such as ASD, anxiety, depression and addiction.
+Childhood abuse was found to triple the risk of ADHD.

-Early childhood stress alters brain structure and function and increases the risk for depression later in life.
+Early childhood stress changes brain structure and brain function and increases the risk of depression later in life.

 1.3.1.3.
 PTSD/PTBS risk increased by early stress¶

-Early stress increases the risk for later post-traumatic stress disorder,
+Early stress increases the risk of later post-traumatic stress disorder,

 1.3.1.4.
 Obesity and cardiovascular disease risk increased by early stress¶